Applied-Scientific-Research/Omega2D/README.md

 * Support 2nd order time accuracy in VRM by caching values from first half to use in second half
 * Make more of the sliders dynamic (like dt ~~and color~~) - be able to add new particles while a sim is running
 * Right-click on the draw screen to add features - hard? can imgui handle it?
-* Draw something when you add a feature (so we know it's doing something)
+* Draw something when you add a feature (so we know it's doing something) - means that the \*Feature objects need draw calls
 * Create an OpenGL compute shader routine for the particle-particle influence
 * Add option to draw particles as thin white dots/lines "Draw elements"
 * Add to Core.h a routine to precalculate and save the "trim tables" to be used when pushing particles away from boundaries